firecmsco/firecms/README.md

 The entry point for setting up a FireCMS app is the CMSApp, where you can define the following specs:

-  - `name`: Name of the app, displayed as the main title and in the tab title
+  - `name` Name of the app, displayed as the main title and in the tab title.

-  - `navigation`: List of the views in the CMS.
+  - `navigation` List of the views in the CMS.
 Each view relates to a collection in the root Firestore database.
 Each of the navigation entries in this field generates an entry in the main menu.

-  - `logo`: Logo to be displayed in the drawer of the CMS
+  - `logo` Logo to be displayed in the drawer of the CMS.

-  - `authentication`: Do the users need to log in to access the CMS.
+  - `authentication` Do the users need to log in to access the CMS.
           You can specify an Authenticator function to discriminate which users can access the CMS or not.
-          If not specified, authentication is enabled but no user restrictions apply
+          If not specified, authentication is enabled but no user restrictions apply.

-  - `allowSkipLogin`: If authentication is enabled, allow the user to access the content without login.
+  - `allowSkipLogin` If authentication is enabled, allow the user to access the content without login.

-  - `additionalViews`: Custom additional views created by the developer, added to the main navigation
+  - `additionalViews` Custom additional views created by the developer, added to the main navigation.

-  - `firebaseConfig`: Firebase configuration of the project.
-If you afe deploying the app to Firebase hosting, you don't need to specify this value
+  - `firebaseConfig` Firebase configuration of the project.
+If you afe deploying the app to Firebase hosting, you don't need to specify this value.

+  - `onFirebaseInit` An optional callback after Firebase has been initialised.
+Useful for using the local emulator or retrieving the used configuration.

-  - `primaryColor`: Primary color of the theme of the CMS
+  - `primaryColor` Primary color of the theme of the CMS.

-  - `secondaryColor`: Primary color of the theme of the CMS
+  - `secondaryColor` Primary color of the theme of the CMS.

-  - `fontFamily`: Font family string. e.g. '"Roboto", "Helvetica", "Arial", sans-serif'
+  - `fontFamily` Font family string. e.g. '"Roboto", "Helvetica", "Arial", sans-serif'.

-  - `toolbarExtraWidget`: A component that gets rendered on the upper side of the main toolbar
+  - `toolbarExtraWidget` A component that gets rendered on the upper side of the main toolbar.

 ## Entities configuration

 The core of the CMS are entities, which are defined by an `EntitySchema`.
 In the schema you define the properties, which are related to the Firestore data types.

-  - `name`: A singular name of the entity as displayed in an Add button.
+  - `name` A singular name of the entity as displayed in an Add button.
         E.g. Product

-  - `description`: Description of this entity
+  - `description` Description of this entity.

-  - `customId`: When not specified, Firestore will create a random ID.
+  - `customId` When not specified, Firestore will create a random ID.
         You can set the value to `true` to allow the users to choose the ID.
         You can also pass a set of values (as an `EnumValues` object) to allow them to pick from only those.

-  - `properties`: Object defining the properties for the entity schema
+  - `properties` Object defining the properties for the entity schema.

 ### Entity properties